 - Stay away from social media.
 So much is negative or increases negativity within.
 Ruminating over things you see online can keep you up.

 - Play a game with a reward.
 Challenge yourself to be in bed by a certain time (with ADHD, it’s easy to get off track and end up getting into bed an hour or more after you wanted to).
 When you do, reward yourself and let yourself listen to music or read a book in bed for 30 minutes.

-- Create structure to help you stay on track.
+- Create a structure to help you stay on track.
 Make and write down your routine.
-Use gentle alarms to let you know it’s time to get off the computer, turn of the TV, etc. Some adult ADHD apps or alarms help you move through the steps of your routine without losing track of the time (How to Manage Your Time and Stay on Schedule with Adult ADHD).
+Use gentle alarms to let you know it’s time to get off the computer, turn off the TV, etc. Some adult ADHD apps or alarms help you move through the steps of your routine without losing track of the time (How to Manage Your Time and Stay on Schedule with Adult ADHD).

 - Help your circadian rhythm regulate by getting a lot of light first thing in the morning and by dimming your lights in the evening.
-Some people find success with using a light box for approximately 30 minutes every day, preferably in the morning.
+Some people find success with using a lightbox for approximately 30 minutes every day, preferably in the morning.

 A note about ADHD and sleep medication.
 Medications affect everyone differently, plus they interact with other medications.
 Sleep medication, prescription or over-the-counter, isn’t always safe or effective for people with ADHD.
 If you are wondering about sleep medication for ADHD, a visit with your doctor will help you know your options.

 The tips on the above list will help you improve the amount and quality of sleep you get, despite the sleeping challenges caused by ADHD.
 Soon you’ll be sleeping well at night so you can function well the next day.